Northumberland: Parliamentary constituencies

+Northumberland contains all or part of four parliamentary constituencies.
+Blyth and Ashington and North Northumberland are entirely within the county.
+The constituency of Hexham is within Northumberland except for the ward of Callerton and Throckley, which is within Newcastle-upon-Tyne in Tyne and Wear.
+The northern part of Cramlington and Killingworth is within Northumberland, and the southern part within North Tyneside in Tyne and Wear.

+All four constituencies have been held by members of the Labour Party since the 2024 general election.

 Demography

 At the 2001 UK Census Northumberland registered a population of 307,190, estimated to be 309,237 in 2003, The 2011 UK Census gave a population of 316,028.

 In 2001 there were 130,780 households, 10% of the population were retired, and one-third rented their homes.
 Northumberland has an ethnic minority population at 0.985% of the population, far lower compared to the average of 9.1% for England as a whole.
 In the 2001 UK Census, 81% of the population reported their religion as Christianity, 0.8% as "other religion", and 12% as having no religion.

-Being primarily rural with significant areas of upland, the population density of Northumberland is only 62 persons per square kilometre, giving it one of the lowest population density in England.
+Being primarily rural with significant areas of upland, the population density of Northumberland is only 66 persons per square kilometre, making it one of the least densely populated districts in England.